kgsensei/BlooketHack/README.md

 This is the very first Blooket hack online I believe and I'm very proud of that.
 Try not to spread news about this though so Blooket doesn't patch any exploits used here.

+I will NOT be fixing the `editVariable.py` file, I'm sorry.

 Please read the WHOLE file before reporting issues and contacting me.

 ## Features: